-During September 1958, six wooden streetcars were placed in 60 feet of water approximately one mile offshore from Redondo Beach, Santa Monica Bay, Los Angeles, County, California by biologists from the California Department of Fish and Game.
-Over 2,800 fishes were concentrated in and around the streetcars within the first 25 months.
-In 1960, two additional streetcars were placed on reefs at Malibu and Santa Monica, both in Santa Monica Bay.
-Subsequent surveys conducted four and one half years after the Redondo placement showed that only low relief structure remained (Carlisle et al. 1964).
+During September 1958, six wooden street cars were placed in 60 feet of water, approximately one mile offshore from Redondo Beach, Santa Monica Bay, Los Angeles County, California by biologists from the California Department of Fish and Game.
+Over 2,800 fishes were concentrated in and around the street cars within the first 25 months.
+In 1960, two additional street cars were placed on reefs at Malibu and Santa Monica, both in Santa Monica Bay.
+Subsequent surveys conducted 4.5 years after the Redondo placement showed that only low relief structure remained (Carlisle et al. 1964).
 The authors subsequently concluded that material less susceptible to the boring action of marine organisms is recommended for reefs expected to last longer than three to five years.

-- Boxcars can easily be cleaned compared to other materials, in contrast to some steel hulled vessels where petroleum products and other hazardous materials may require more complex and costly cleanup procedures.
-Some cutting of holes for air vent purposes or lifting by crane may be required.
-These holes will also provide for better water circulation in the boxcar's interior. - Boxcars, to date, have been donated, so only cleanup, preparation, and sea transportation costs were incurred. - Boxcars are a manageable size for deployment from a barge, but are large enough to provide considerable surface area and vertical relief. - Boxcar vertical profile that exceeded 10 feet appeared, at least initially, to be attractive to both pelagic and demersal fish species.
-Loss of vertical relief through side wall collapse may continue to provide some minimal low relief, hard bottom/ledge habitat for as long as 14 years, the extent of which is dependent on how the side walls randomly collapse and fall on each other and whether the structures lying flat on the bottom become buried.
-While flattened box car structures may be perceived as too hard to locate by some, other fishermen may view this as a benefit that reduces fishing pressure (and competition) at the site. - Subway cars, though made of relatively thin gauge steel, are engineered for strength and are much more structurally complex than railroad boxcars. - Subway cars have a projected lifespan of 25 to 30 years. - Subway cars have shown to be fully functional as artificial habitat, offering trophic support to reef fish by supporting invertebrate communities. - Subway cars have considerable vertical relief and surface area and are available in large numbers. - Subway cars are provided at little or no cost to artificial reef programs because the NYCTA cleans and delivers them on site at no cost to the programs.
+- Box cars can easily be cleaned and prepared compared to other materials.
+Cutting of holes may be required for air vent purposes and to provide better water circulation in the box car's interior. - Box cars, to date, have been donated, so only cleanup, preparation, and sea transportation costs were incurred. - Box cars are a manageable size for deployment from a barge, but are large enough to provide considerable surface area and vertical relief. - Box car vertical profile is attractive to both pelagic and demersal fish species.
+Loss of vertical relief through side wall collapse may continue to provide low relief, hard bottom/ledge habitat.
+While flattened box car structures may be perceived as too hard to locate by some, other fishermen may view this as a benefit that reduces fishing pressure (and competition) at the site. - Subway cars, though made of relatively thin gauge steel, are engineered for strength and are much more structurally complex than railroad box cars. - Some subway cars have a projected lifespan of 25 to 30 years. - Some subway cars have proven to be fully functional as artificial habitat, offering trophic support to reef fish by supporting invertebrate communities. - Subway cars have considerable vertical relief and surface area and may be available in large numbers.

+• Subway cars may be provided at little or no cost to artificial reef programs because the NYCTA cleans and delivers them on site at no cost to the programs.

-- If the objective of box car deployment is to provide vertical relief to attract pelagic fishes, an interesting dive site, or an easily locatable public fishing site, then the achievement of these objectives with box cars is not sustained over an extended period.
-Most of the vertical relief on steel walled boxcars appears to be lost within four years with complete wall collapse and loss of most nearly all vertical relief at depths of 90 feet or less occurring by 14 years.
-The initial structural failure appears to begin with the collapse of the roof and one or more of the side walls, usually the long horizontal walls, which have less structural reinforcement and thickness than end panels.
-The collapse of the walls may be due to weld-joint failure resulting from surge/current activity (divers have reported seeing boxcar walls flexing in a current), or physical impact with the bottom if allowed to free fall from the barge. - Fully or partially collapsed boxcars are difficult to locate on a depth recorder. - Boxcars as secondary use materials become available only when they are no longer serviceable.
-Usually this means that deterioration of the roof and other portions of the car has begun, and the car can no longer keep cargo dry.
-The heaviest gauge steel (wheels, axles, wheel frames) is normally removed from the boxcar for further use by the railroad. - The vertical profile of conventional boxcars is in most cases reduced by 90% within 6-14 years of deployment after the roof and all sides have collapsed. - Availability of boxcars may be unpredictable.
-Access to surplus boxcars is dependent on the proximity of the rail line and a railhead near a marine staging area.
-Some railroads, like CSX, may have thousands of surplus boxcars, while others may have none available or no cost effective means to transport the surplus box cars they do have to a prospective reef builder.
+- Vertical relief of box cars is not sustained over an extended period.
+Most of the vertical relief on steel walled box cars appears to be lost within four years, with complete wall collapse and loss of nearly all vertical relief at depths of 90 feet or less occurring by 14 years. - Fully or partially collapsed box cars are difficult to locate on a depth recorder. - Box cars as secondary-use materials become available only when they are no longer serviceable.
+Usually this means that deterioration of the roof and other portions of the car has already begun.
+The heaviest gauge steel (wheels, axles, wheel frames) is normally removed from the box car for further use by the railroad. - The vertical profile of conventional box cars is, in most cases, reduced by 90% within 6-14 years of deployment after the roof and all sides have collapsed. - Stainless-steel subway cars have been shown to collapse and deteriorate in as little as 6 months.
+Large pieces of sheet metal may move considerable distances offsite. - Availability of box cars and subway cars is unpredictable.
+Access to surplus cars is dependent on the proximity of the rail line and a railhead to a marine staging area.